 Moreover, another of the rocks that you should know in Gran Canaria and which is very close to the Cloud is the Roque Bentayga.
 There is also a (short) path that will allow you to ascend to it.
 Many visitors confuse them because they are quite similar.
 Judge for yourself below.

-Next, we leave you with a more detailed video about how to go to Roque Nublo regarding roads, parking, trails, etc. taking into account that the The Degollada de La Goleta parking lot closed in January 2025.
 Subscribe to our YouTube channel y follow us on Instagram to keep up to date with all the news and other things to do in Gran Canaria.
+We'll soon be sharing a video guide following our last visit to Roque Nublo in April 2025.

 Gran Canaria Guides